microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 * Extend support for proxies to the Configuration feature
 * Add proxy support to the COM API
 * Add support for proxies that require authentication
+* Add the ability for admins to set multiple allowed proxies that a user can use
+* Add the ability to specify a different default proxy for each source